 I’m through the park now and I’ve turned into the High Street.
 They pedestrianised it a few years ago and I have to say it is much better this way.
 There are fountains down the centre, plenty of places to sit and people-watch and of course, no traffic fumes.
-It does tend to get crowded though and you get these women who form groups and stand and gossip, usually right outside one of the shops so you have to push past to get through the door and then get these dirty look as if it’s you that’s in the wrong.
+It does tend to get crowded though and you get these women who form groups and stand and gossip, usually right outside one of the shop doorways so you have to push past to get through which draws dirty looks as if it’s you that’s in the wrong.

 Things changed when I met Maria.
 I made it plain to my Mother that I wasn’t going to put up with any of her nonsense this time.
 I had to threaten her a bit but she got the message.